-Peruse this book list to learn from the experts about customer service, customer success, leadership, and writing.
-All of these books contain valuable insights for anyone working in a customer-facing role, so pick one to get started on improving your knowledge so you can become an expert, too.
+Below, I’ve compiled a list of customer service books you can read that contain valuable insights from experts that anyone working in a customer-facing role can benefit from reading.
+Pick one, grab a bookmark, and get started on improving your knowledge so you can become an expert, too.

 Customer Service Books